ibm-cloud-docs/Cloudant/api/design_documents.md

 ```
 {: codeblock}

-### Example invocation of a list function by using HTTP
+See the following example invocation of a list function by using HTTP:

 ```http
 GET /$DATABASE/$DESIGN_ID/_list/$LIST_FUNCTION/$MAPREDUCE_INDEX HTTP/1.1
 ```
 {: codeblock}

-### Example invocation of a list function by using the command line
+See the following example invocation of a list function by using the command line:

 ```sh
 curl "https://$ACCOUNT.cloudant.com/$DATABASE/$DESIGN_ID/_list/$LIST_FUNCTION/$MAPREDUCE_INDEX"